hardikchougule/GoLangTutorial/README.md

 4.  how to compile and run code

 day2:-
-In second day we understand how to use condition and loops in go and also learned how to use exteral packages in code consepts cleared:-
+In second day we understand how to use condition and loops in go and also learned how to use exteral packages in code. consepts cleared:-
 1. What kind of loops used in go like for, infinitefor, while
 2. how to use exteral packages in code base (math packages methods like abs, sqrt)